aurelius-in/Adobe/README.md

 # Creative Automation Pipeline Explorer (CAPE)

-Provider-agnostic pipeline that turns JSON briefs into social creatives, now with an **Explorer Agent** and a simple UI for interactive variant discovery.
+Provider-agnostic pipeline that turns JSON briefs into social creatives with an **Explorer Agent** and a UI for interactive variant discovery.
 Ships with a deterministic Mock adapter so you can run locally without keys.
 Writes compliance metrics and provenance sidecars for every asset.

 ---